Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 Prepaid cards are not reported to Equifax or TransUnion.
 Using one for years will not move your credit score a single point in either direction.

-When prepaid cards make sense
+When a prepaid card makes sense

 What Is a Secured Credit Card?

 A secured credit card works like a regular credit card in almost every way — with one key difference.
 Before the card is issued, you put down a refundable security deposit.
 That deposit becomes your credit limit.
+Put down $200, and you have a $200 credit limit.
+Put down $500, and you have a $500 limit.
+The deposit sits safely with the issuer; it’s not used to pay your purchases.

-Here’s what makes secured cards powerful for credit building: the issuer reports your payment history to Equifax and TransUnion every month.
+You spend on the card, receive a monthly statement, and pay it off — exactly like any other credit card.
+What makes secured cards powerful for credit building is that the issuer reports your payment history to Equifax and TransUnion every month.
 To the credit bureaus, a secured card looks identical to a regular credit card.
 Every on-time payment is recorded.
-Every month you keep your balance low relative to your limit is recorded.
+Every month you keep your utilization low is recorded.
 Over time, this builds a real credit history.

 Who qualifies for a secured card?